 - Homes for sale in Fox Point

-2. Wayland – The Safest Providence Community
+2. Wayland – One of the Safest Neighborhoods in Providence RI

 - Population: 3,140